 The EIS should propose and describe in detail measures to be taken to avoid and minimise potential adverse impacts of the project on nature conservation and biodiversity values.
 Any potential net loss of environmental values should be identified and quantified.
 Environmental offsets should be described that would counterbalance the remaining loss of environmental values.
-Proposed environmental offsets should be consistent with the requirements set out in the specific-issue offset policies under the framework of the Queensland Government's Environmental Offset Policy (2008).
+Proposed environmental offsets should be consistent with the requirements set out in the specific-issue offset policies under the framework of the Queensland Government's Environmental Offset Policy (2008) and consider Use of Environmental Offsets draft policy under the Environment Protection & Biodiversity Act 1999.